huuhuannt1998/extractingPDF/README.md

  - Creating for loop for mutiple csv files in Extract_CSV_Agent.ipynb
  - Make sure to put mutiple pdf file in extractingPDF.ipynb

+# extractingPDF (08/11 Update)
+Creating for loop for mutiple csv files in Extract_CSV_Agent.ipynb Make sure to put mutiple pdf file in extractingPDF.ipynb